gscontras/probLang/chapters/08-politeness.md

 $$

 Note that at this point, we do not differentiate state value to the listener from state value to the speaker, though in many situations these could in principle be different.
 Also at this point, we do not allow for *deception* or *meanness*, which would be exact opposite of epistemic and social utilities, respectively --- though this could very naturally be incorporated.
+(In Yoon, Tessler, et al., 2016, they do investigate *meanness* by having independent weights on the two utilities.
+For simplicity, we adopt the notation of [Yoon et al. 2017](http://langcog.stanford.edu/papers_new/yoon-2017-cogsci.pdf), in which they describe utility as a simpler mixture-model.)

 In WebPPL, this looks like the following: